Automation

 Last modified:

 The automation module allows you to create scheduled tickets for all your systems simultaneously.
-For example, you can schedule maintenance tasks for cleaning modules, mowing the lawn, and routinely checking connections.
+For example, you can schedule maintenance tasks for checking device connections, mowing the lawn, and other routine maintenance.
 If you have a portfolio of several dozen installations, you can free up a lot of time for yourself and your team to concentrate on what O&M operators do best: finding faults.

 CMMS ONLY The Automation module replaces the Regular events portlet.